Personal Injury Psychologist NSW, Workers Compensation & CTP

 Treatment is typically funded once approved by the insurer.
 Where approval is in place, there are generally no out-of-pocket costs.

-Once approval is confirmed, an appointment can be arranged via telehealth anywhere in NSW or in person in Strathfield.
+Once approval is confirmed, an appointment can be arranged via telehealth anywhere in NSW.

 Treatment is provided in a structured, evidence-based manner, with progress reviewed and documented as required within the scheme.